 As I was laying out the corks to figure out how to make them all fit, I realized we didn’t have enough corks.
 I didn’t panic because when I made our Cork Dartboard, I figured out where to find used corks.
 For free.

-First off, you should start collecting our own.
+First off, you should start collecting your own.
+You can also buy them here.
 Then reach out to your favorite restaurants and bars and ask them to collect them for you.
 You can even drop off a nice jar for them to collect the corks for you (it’s a good reminder).
 Wine tasting rooms, wineries, wine stores, wine clubs, and classes are other great places to reach out.

 All of these recommendations have access to lots of wine corks and you can likely find them very quickly.